 In addition to the learning outcomes for individual Core areas, the institution specifies outcomes that are reached through courses in more than one Core area.
-For instance, a student may achieve the US perspectives outcome by taking an American literature course in Area C and a US Government course in Area E.
+A student may fulfill the US Perspectives overlay requirement by taking either HIST 2111 or 2112 in Area E, and the Global Perspectives overlay requirement by taking either HIST 1111 or HIST 1112 in Area E. A student may fulfill the Critical Thinking overlay requirement by completing Area A1 of the Core.